Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Spencer Torkelson At The Plate

-- Torkelson has driven in a run in 51 games this year (37.8%), including 15 games with more than one RBI (11.1%).
-He has also driven home three or more of his team's runs in four contests.
+- In 51 games this season (37.5%), Torkelson has picked up an RBI, and in 15 of those games (11.0%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.